-- (3) Tax fees principally include fees for tax return preparation and tax consulting. - (4) All other fees are fees paid for due diligence assistance in the acquisition of Premotec.
+- (2) Audit-related fees consist primarily of benefit plan audits. - (3) Tax fees principally include fees for tax return preparation and tax consulting. - (4) All other fees are fees paid for due diligence assistance in the acquisition of Premotec.

 The Audit Committee has considered whether the provision of services described above is compatible with maintaining the independence of KPMG LLP.
 The Committee believes that the fees billed by KPMG LLP for the services described are compatible with KPMG LLP maintaining its independence as the Company's principal accountant.